nelishahapuni/swift-masterlist/README.md

 - Protocol-Based Polymorphism

 # Protocol Oriented Programming

+## Comformance over Inheritance
-- composition & protocol comformance over inheritance
+- protocol comformance over inheritance (for structs)
 - flexible, allows to mix-and-match protocols, reusable
+- Loose coupling — de-couple by only knowing the specific interface required

+## Default Implementation
-- protocol extensions allow for default implementations & adding functionality
+- Extensions allow default implementations & adding functionality
+- Protocols can have concrete implementation (braze, xtreme push, etc)
+    - e.g. today we use Braze, but tomorrow we want Xtreme Push
+    - No need to make changes within individual project files, as all objcs conform to the same protocols

+## Testability
+- good for TESTABILITY

 # Functional Programming
 - declarative, pure functions